Vienna: Universities

 In addition to these public universities, Vienna also hosts several private universities, including Webster Vienna Private University, the Music and Arts University of the City of Vienna and, since 2019, the Central European University, as well as several universities of applied sciences.

+In 2017 and 2021, representative opinion polls for Austria showed that Austrians consider Viennese universities as one of the strongest stakeholders contributing to making Vienna liveable.